moudrkat/Brave-new-Dolomiti/README.txt

 Run with argument: streamlit run app_train_model.py -- --model DCGAN

-Currently only DCGAN model works ... soon WGAN will be implemented
+Currently only DCGAN model works (but diverges like crazy) ... soon WGAN will be implemented

 Resources: https://machinelearningmastery.com/how-to-code-generative-adversarial-network-hacks/